ITMax2026/Active-Directory-Lab/README.md

 ---

 ##  Resources
-*   Microsoft Documentation (Learn), YouTube Videos, Google searches, and Gemini Q&A
+*   Microsoft Documentation (Learn), YouTube tutorials and technical walkthroughs, General Google research, and Gemini Q&A
 *   *Note: Gemini AI was utilized for Markdown formatting.*